suixinsuo/olympus-protocol/docs/B2B/OlympusBasicIndex.md

 ```

 #### &emsp;Description
-> Index manager executes the function to buy the tokens that are defined in the index
+> Index manager or bot system executes the function to allocate the Ether, accumulated through investment, to the tokens defined in the index.

 #### &emsp;Returns
 > Whether the function executed successfully or not.